Will not allow any dilution of out International borders says Shah

 India, China bring in heavy equipment and weaponry to their rear bases near eastern Ladakh

-Asked about the repeated Pakistani attempts to breach the border, Shah said India has never adopted an expansionist policy, but at the same time it would not tolerate any violation of its borders.
+Asked about the repeated Pakistani attempts to breach the border, Shah said India has never adopted an expansionist policy, but at the same time, it would not tolerate any violation of its borders.

 "If someone tries to do that, we will give a befitting reply.
 It is our duty and responsibility," he said.